whisper1/objective-c-style-guide/README.md

 Apple naming conventions should be adhered to wherever possible, especially those related to [memory management rules](https://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/MemoryMgmt/Articles/MemoryMgmt.html) ([NARC](http://stackoverflow.com/a/2865194/340508)).

 Long, descriptive method and variable names are good.
-They should typically be suffixed by the most important suffixes of the class to which they belong. *Exception: In the interest of brevity/sanity, any view controller properties should omit the term `View`*
+They should typically be suffixed by the most important suffixes of the class to which they belong. *Exception: In the interest of brevity/sanity, any view controller properties should omit the term `View`.*

 **Preferred:**